rafaelktakahashi/multikeys/README.md

 # Build and Run
 Buiding the solution should be simple.
 One important detail, however, is that the Layout Editor points to the Release folders of the C++ projects; as such, it's necessary to build at least the C++ projects in Release mode before building and running the Layout Editor.
+Use the sample file at multikeys/XML/Sample.xml, either by calling the background executable with it as parameter, or by using the (unfinished) UI.

+# Note
+I consider the main code for the background executable to be complete, but I never got around to finishing the UI.
+Considering the limitation of only being able to recognize devices by port, I do not believe this project would add many features that aren't already possible to obtain with existing programs.
+Perhaps I'll go back to this another time, but presently I have no intentions of continuing development.

 [AutoHotKey]: https://autohotkey.com/